 - Motor salvage operators registration.
 These are vital if you want to reuse or sell old vehicle parts you repair, as it allows you to buy, sell, and transport scrap metal.

 - MOT testing authorisation

 - Permit to discharge trade effluent – you'll need this if your activities could contaminate freshwaters, estuaries, or coastal waters.

 - Permits and exemptions issued by the Environment Agency

-- Public space surveillance licence – this will enable you to install CCTV on your premises
+- A public space surveillance licence will enable you to install CCTV on your premises.

 - Licence to play background music

-- Pavement or street display licence – this allows you to put advertising signs outside your garage
+- A pavement or street display licence lets you put advertising signs outside your garage.

 You may also need to: